 |File format||Example entry|

-For format API information, see the Content API for Shopping.
+To format your data for Content API, see the Content API for Shopping.

-These are the requirements you'll need to meet to show ads for your product.
-If you don't follow these requirements, we'll disapprove your product and let you know in the Diagnostics page of your Merchant Center account.
+These are the requirements you'll need to meet to show your product.
+If you don't follow these requirements, we'll disapprove your product and let you know in the Diagnostics page in your Merchant Center account.

-These are best practices that can help you go beyond the basic requirements to optimize your product data for performance.
+These best practices can help you go beyond the basic requirements to optimize your product data for performance.

-- Items using transit time labels should have consistent delivery times that don’t change frequently.
+- Products using transit time labels should have consistent delivery times that don’t change frequently.
 Transit time labels can take up to 24 hours to update in the catalog, so this is not a good solution if transit times or inventory change throughout the business day.

 - Most of your products ship quickly by air, but you offer some electronics with lithium batteries that need to ship by ground.
-Use a transit time label like “electronics” and assign it a longer transit time, so that customers know these items take a bit longer.
+Use a transit time label like “electronics” and assign it a longer transit time, so that customers know these products take a bit longer.

 - You have multiple warehouses.
-The assortment differs in all of them, but you make sure they all have popular items like toilet paper, so that you can offer 2-day ground shipping for free.
+The assortment differs in all of them, but you make sure they all have popular products like toilet paper, so that you can offer 2-day ground shipping for free.
 Use a transit time label like “2day” and assign it a transit time of 0-2; that way customers know you offer quick shipping on the essentials they care about.